Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Zemni Fields/Nogvurot.md

 Characters could go to Nogvurot to find someone in the city or to join the Righteous Brand.
 The city is also a good place for adventurers looking to test their mettle in competitive games against trained soldiers.

-_**Traitors in the Midst (Low Level).**_ The characters are approached by Telva Cornwrath (neutral, female, human [spy](https://www.dndbeyond.com/monsters/spy)), who claims to work for the Augen Trust.
+_**Traitors in the Midst (Low Level).**_ The characters are approached by Telva Cornwrath (neutral, female, human [spy](https://www.dndbeyond.com/monsters/spy)), who claims to work for the [[Augen Trust]].
 She hires the characters to infiltrate the ranks of the Righteous Brand in Nogvurot and discover which soldiers are accepting bribes from the [[Tribes of Shadycreek Run]].
 She wants to know which criminal family pays each crooked official.
 She could be who she claims, or she might be a spy for [[the Myriad]] or one of the Tribes in [[Shadycreek Run]] looking to remove competition.
 In the latter case, she might not want the characters sticking around as loose ends.